Your rights as a victim of crime

 Anyone can be affected by crime at any time.
 Many people have little or no knowledge of the criminal justice process and are unaware of their rights as victims or witnesses and so are unable to exercise them.

 If people impacted by crime don’t know what rights they have, they are immediately at a disadvantage when it comes to accessing the support they need as well as knowing what they can expect from the justice system.
+We can support people in understanding their rights as a victim of crime.

 “When it comes to my own experience of the criminal justice system, I didn’t feel I had a voice.